-Every February, design enthusiasts (aprox.
-126,000 of them!) from around the globe come together in Palm Springs, CA to celebrate midcentury modern design, architecture, art, fashion and culture during Modernism Week.
-We’ve been involved with Modernism Week for a number of years, previously furnishing lounge seating for CAMP, the event’s headquarters.
+Every February, design enthusiasts (approx. 126,000 of them!) from around the globe come together in Palm Springs, CA to celebrate midcentury modern design, architecture, art, fashion and culture during Modernism Week.
+We have involved ourselves with Modernism Week for many years, previously furnishing lounge seating for the event’s headquarters.

 The space features many key Frey characteristics, including a rolled roof, cantilevered carport and an elevated pool.
 At just over 1,900 square feet, the small home has a large outdoor space, three bedrooms and four bathrooms on a 15,682 square foot lot.

 Over the course of less than five months, Thomboy Properties purchased the estate, renovated it and collaborated with Heather Neubauer and Bridget Bojorquez from our Los Angeles store who spearheaded the furniture selections and got the space ready for nearly 900 guests to tour!